For travelers who go backpacking in South America, the cathedral of Las Lajas Ipiales may or may not be on your radar yet!

 If you came to this article via Google, it probably is.
 Otherwise, it should be!

-The cathedral of Las Lajas is an impressive and cool place to visit in the South of Colombia, very close to the border with Ecuador.
+The cathedral of Las Lajas is an impressive and cool place to visit in Colombia, very close to the Southern border with Ecuador.

 This church or sanctuary has been built on the slopes of one of the steep valleys that are quite typical in this border area.

 So why would someone build a church in such a difficult and inaccessible place?
 Well, they had a good reason.
 And it’s not just because it looks really majestic!

 In this article we will tell you all about this religious place (we didn’t visit it for religious reasons though!).
 And we will also give you the information you need to visit Las Lajas in Colombia!